django-auth-ldap/django-auth-ldap/docs/source/users.rst

     version 1.1.4, django-auth-ldap will respect custom user models.

 The only required field for a user is the username, which we obviously have.
-The :class:`~django.contrib.auth.models.User` model is picky about the characters allowed in usernames, so :class:`~django_auth_ldap.backend.LDAPBackend` includes a pair of hooks, :meth:`~django_auth_ldap.backend.LDAPBackend.ldap_to_django_username` and :meth:`~django_auth_ldap.backend.LDAPBackend.django_to_ldap_username`, to translate between LDAP usernames and Django usernames.
-You'll need this, for example, if your LDAP names have periods in them.
+The default :class:`~django.contrib.auth.models.User` model can be picky about the characters allowed in usernames, so :class:`~django_auth_ldap.backend.LDAPBackend` includes a pair of hooks, :meth:`~django_auth_ldap.backend.LDAPBackend.ldap_to_django_username` and :meth:`~django_auth_ldap.backend.LDAPBackend.django_to_ldap_username`, to translate between LDAP usernames and Django usernames.
+You may need this, for example, if your LDAP names have periods in them.
 You can subclass :class:`~django_auth_ldap.backend.LDAPBackend` to implement these hooks; by default the username is not modified. :class:`~django.contrib.auth.models.User`